 Cheetahs in Botswana, Africa

-Visit Botswana if you wish to truly experience the aura of the king of the jungle.
-The big cats of Moremi Game Reserve will steal your heart while your legs are shaking out of fear and excitement.
+Visit Botswana if you wish to experience the aura of the king of the jungle truly.
+The big cats of Moremi Game Reserve will steal your heart while your legs shake out of fear and excitement.
 This reserve can easily be called the predator capital of Africa and is at the center of the Okavango Delta.
 Botswana is home to almost 30% of the remaining 7100 cheetahs in the world, making it an ideal place to have a sure-shot sighting of one on your safari.

 Pumas of Patagonia, Chile